-The purpose of the Montana Capital Assistance Program ("MCAP") is to assist Critical Access Hospitals (CAH), other small rural hospitals (<50 beds), or other eligible health care facilities with the development of a Capital Improvement Plan (CIP) that validates or justifies proposed capital expenditures.
+The purpose of the Montana Capital Assistance Program ("MCAP") is to assist Critical Access Hospitals (CAH), small rural hospitals (those with less than 50 beds), or other eligible health care facilities with the development of a Capital Improvement Plan (CIP) to assess the feasibility of proposed capital expenditures.
 The Montana Facility Finance Authority provides funding for this program which is administered by the Montana Health Research and Education Foundation, the 501 (c)(3) organization of MHA, an Association of Montana Health Care Providers.

 MCAP services available through the Foundation are designed to assist a facility in developing a CIP for presentation to various lenders, including the Authority, for financing.
 The Authority has financing programs tailored for specific facilities based upon their creditworthiness and the nature of their capital improvements.

 The following hospitals and health care facilities are eligible to apply for and receive MCAP assistance:

 - Montana hospitals that have been certified as a Critical Access Hospital (CAH)

 - Montana hospitals located in a rural area of Montana with less than 50 licensed hospital beds

 - Health care clinics located in a rural area of Montana with no hospital services and that are located at least 25 miles from a licensed hospital

 - Must show financial need for grant assistance (excess revenues over expenses of less than $1,000,000 in the three years prior to application)